-Wake Forest University Health Sciences (WFUHS) and Salem Kidney Center of Wake Forest University (SKC), the applicants, currently operate a 39-station dialysis facility located at 2705 Boulder Park Court, Winston-Salem.
-The applicants propose to add six dialysis stations, pursuant to the facility need methodology, to the existing SKC facility for a total of 45 certified dialysis stations upon project completion.
+Wake Forest University Health Sciences (WFUHS) and Salem Kidney Center of Wake Forest University, the applicants, currently operate Salem Kidney Center (SKC), a 39-station dialysis facility located at 2705 Boulder Park Court, Winston-Salem.
+The applicants propose to add two dialysis stations, pursuant to the facility need methodology, to the existing SKC facility for a total of 47 certified dialysis stations upon completion of this project and Project ID #G-11468-18 (add six stations for a total of 45).